 As a performer with Break of Reality, he has given concerts in over 40 states across the U.S. in major performing arts centers, rock clubs, concert halls, and colleges.
 Outside of the U.S., Patrick has performed sold-out concerts on four continents, and has been appointed as a music ambassador for the U.S. State Department.

 With Brooklyn Duo, Patrick and his wife have cultivated a world-wide audience with their many viral covers of popular music.
-Since their first video performance on YouTube in 2014, they've grown to create a following of over 350,000 subscribers on YouTube and 350,000 followers on Facebook.
-They've been shared with hundreds of millions of people through mentions from many celebrities, including Taylor Swift and Shakira.
-Through digital streaming and internet radio services such as Spotify and Pandora, Brooklyn Duo's songs are streamed over 120 million times every year.
+Since their first video performance on YouTube in 2014, they've grown to create a following of over 850,000 subscribers on YouTube and 400,000 followers on Facebook.
+They've been shared with hundreds of millions of people through mentions from many celebrities, including Taylor Swift, Shakira, and Pearl Jam.
+Through digital streaming and internet radio services such as Spotify and Pandora, Brooklyn Duo's songs are streamed over 150 million times every year.
 Most recently, Brooklyn Duo's music has been licensed for many popular television shows including Grey’s Anatomy and Pretty Little Liars.